 5. Don’t Free Your Pets!

 At least don’t do it carelessly.
-The intro was depressing enough already to add to it one of the saddest parts of this entire ordeal – this is all entirely our fault.
+The intro was depressing enough already without adding to it one of the saddest parts of this entire ordeal – this is all entirely our fault.
 In fact, even worse than that – by most accounts, it’s entirely the fault of just a couple of irresponsible pet owners.

 Although that might be true, these people got the ‘natural habitat’ part terribly wrong, leading to one of the biggest environmental catastrophes of the 21st century.

-The lionfish invasion wasn’t the only time an animal was introduced into a non-native environment in this manner, but it was by far the most destructive.
+This isn’t the only time an animal was introduced into a non-native environment in this manner, but it is by far the most destructive.
 In fact, due to its ornate beauty, they are still a pretty popular pet among aquarium fish lovers.

-So a quick word of advice – if you’re planning on going all ‘Free Willy’ on your pet lionfish some time in the future, please make sure to book a ticket to a nice place, preferrably somewhere in the middle of the Pacific ocean first.
+So a quick word of advice – if you’re planning on going all ‘Free Willy’ on your pet Lionfish some time in the future, please make sure to book a ticket to a nice place, preferrably somewhere in the middle of the Pacific Ocean.
 We’ve got enough troubles as it is.

 If you’re allergic to seafood and prolific spear fishing expeditions, there are still various ways you can help.
-There are plenty of programs, organizations and university student’s research papers on the topic that could really use your help.
+There are plenty of organizations and university students’ research papers on the topic that could really use your help.

-This issue has now outgrown the lionfish itself, so volunteering in, or donating to any of the numerous organizations struggling to restore and protect the endangered reef ecosystems is money well spent.
-Organizations like this one, or this one, or this one.
-Or you can just buy a shirt instead.
+This issue has now outgrown the Lionfish themselves, so volunteering in, or donating to any of the numerous organizations struggling to restore and protect the endangered reef ecosystems is money well spent.
+Organizations like this one, or this one.

 7. Spread the Word by Sharing

-The lionfish invasion has certainly garnered increased media attention in the last few years, yet many still lack the elementary knowledge on the issue, and all the various ways that they can help keep the problem under control.
+The Lionfish invasion has certainly garnered increased media attention in the last few years, yet many still lack elementary knowledge on the issue, and all the various ways that they can help keep the problem under control.